julioespin/julioespin.github.io/NBA_Analysis.md

 In this analysis, I examine the NBA 21-22 season data to get some insights to the teams and players data.
 In my analysis, I found that:

-  - Point guards generally have the highest points and assists, and Nikola Jokic is an oulier with having higher assists, rebounds and points compared to other center's.
+  - Point guards generally have the highest points and assists, and Nikola Jokic is an outlier with having higher assists, rebounds and points compared to other center's.
   - The power forward position from the Sacramento Kings had a 50% 3 pointer average, the highest average out of all of the teams.
   - The Minnesota Timberwolves had the highest total points scored and Trae Young from the Atlanta Hawks had the highest amount of points scored.
   - Point guards have the highest number of assists with Trae Young having the highest number of assists.